Continuous-Time Distributed Seeking for Variational Generalized Nash Equilibrium of Online Game: Preliminaries and Problem Formulation

-The fit evaluates how closely the output trajectories $x(t)$ by the GNE seeking algorithms adhere to the imposed constraints.
-This definition allows for occasional constraint violations to be compensated by decisions that remain strictly feasible over time.
-Such an approach is particularly suitable when outputs, such as average power, can be accumulated or averaged \cite{paternain2016online}.
-Similarly, an algorithm is considered effective if the fit grows sublinearly with respect to $T$.
+This integral-type fit also serves as a continuous-time analogue of the discrete-type fit commonly used in online learning \cite{li2023survey}, measuring cumulative constraint violation.
+It evaluates how closely the output trajectories $x(t)$ by the VGNE seeking algorithms comply with the imposed constraints over time.
+Similar definitions can also be found in \cite{yu2024distributed}.
+This definition allows for temporary violations to be offset by subsequent feasible actions, which is particularly meaningful for accumulated quantities such as average power \cite{paternain2016online}.
+Similar to the regret, an algorithm is considered effective if the fit grows sublinearly with respect to $T$.

-Define $g_{i, j}(t, \cdot): \mathbb{R} \rightarrow \mathbb{R}$ as the $j$th component of $g_i(t, \cdot)$, i.e., $g_i(t, \cdot)=\operatorname{col}\left(g_{i, 1}(t, \cdot), \cdots, g_{i, q}(t, \cdot)\right)$.
-Then, define $\mathcal{F}_j^\top:=\int_0^T \sum_{i=1}^N g_{i, j}\left(t, y_i\right) \text{d} t, j=1, \cdots, q$ as the $j$th component of the constraint integral.
-It gives that
+Define $g_{i, j}(t, \cdot): \mathbb{R}^{p_i} \rightarrow \mathbb{R}$ as the $j$th component of $g_i(t, \cdot)$, i.e., $g_i(t, \cdot)=\operatorname{col}\left(g_{i, 1}(t, \cdot), \cdots, g_{i, q}(t, \cdot)\right)$.
+Then, define $\mathcal{F}_j^\top:=\int_0^T \sum_{i=1}^N g_{i, j}\left(t, x_i\right) \text{d} t$ as the $j$th component of the constraint integral.
+It gives that $\mathcal{F}^\top=\sqrt{\sum_{j=1}^q\left[\mathcal{F}_j^\top\right]_{+}^2}.$